Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: Conclusion

 \section{Conclusion}

-In this paper, the stability of the SMFs has been studied for linear time-invariant sampled-data systems.
+In this paper, the stability of the SMFs w.r.t. the initial condition has been studied for linear time-invariant systems.
 Specifically, the stability is given by the well-posedness and the bounded estimation gap.
-Based on our proposed OIT, we have analyzed the stability of the classical linear SMFing framework.
-An explicit stability criterion has been given which relies on the information about the observable states in the true initial range (for well-posedness) and the detectability (for the bounded estimation gap).
+Based on our proposed OIT, we have analyzed the stability of the classical linear SMFing framework, where an explicit sufficient condition has been given.
+Then, we have provided a good necessary condition for the bounded estimation gap, which is very close to the sufficient condition.
 To avoid unstable filter design resulted from improper initial conditions, the OIT-inspired filtering framework has been established to guaranteed the stability.
 Under this new framework, we have developed the OIT-CZ SMF with guaranteed stability, uniform boundedness, high efficiency, and good accuracy.